 Drinking water networks

-Each year we supply more than 220 billion litres of water to South Australians.
-Of all Australian water utilities, we have the longest water mains supply network at more than 27,000 kilometres.
-We also manage nearly 9,000 kilometres of sewerage mains and the longest recycled water network in the country, at more than 370 kilometres.
+We have Australia’s longest water mains supply network at over 27,000 kilometres.
+We also manage around 9,000 kilometres of sewerage mains and this country’s longest recycled water network at over 370 kilometres.

 Facilities around regional South Australia

-In regional parts of the state, each area's water main network has its own unique operational needs, based on where water is sourced from, the kind of treatment the water needs to be safe and clean, and the type of customers the water is supplied to and across how long of a distance.
+In regional South Australia, each area's water main network has its own unique operational needs.
+This depends on where the water is sourced from, the treatment it needs to be safe and clean, the type of customers the water is supplied to, and the distance it must travel.

 Our water treatment plants supply 19 key areas across the state.